Moving Out: Your Financial Checklist

 Extend your lease: If possible, try to negotiate with your current landlord to extend your lease for a few days or a week.

-Temporary accommodation: Consider staying in a hotel, Airbnb, or with friends or family during the gap period.
+Temporary accommodation: During the gap period, consider staying in a hotel, Airbnb, or with friends or family.

 Storage: Rent a storage unit to keep your belongings in between moves.
 This can be a convenient solution, especially if you’re unsure of your new move-in date.

-There are many expenses to consider when you're moving, and it's essential to have a budget in place to avoid any unexpected costs.
-Other than the costs of physically moving, there are other important ongoing and one-off expenses to consider.
+When you're moving, you must consider many expenses, and it's essential to have a budget in place to avoid unexpected costs.
+In addition to the costs of physically moving, there are other important ongoing and one-off expenses to consider.

 Rent/mortgage payments

 The first and most obvious cost of moving into a new place is your ongoing rent or mortgage payments.
-Before you move, make sure you have a clear understanding of your monthly rental or mortgage payments, the date they finish (and begin at your new place) and how/who to pay them to.
+Before you move, make sure you map out and understand your monthly rental or mortgage payments, the date they finish (and begin at your new place) and how/who to pay them to.

 Need help creating a budget?
 Try using MoneySmart’s budget planner.